apple/swift-evolution-staging/README.md

 When decoding a byte stream, obtaining the details of a validation failure would be useful in order to diagnose issues.
 We would like to provide this functionality, but the current input validation functionality is not well-suited for it.
 This is left as a future improvement.

+#### Improve input-repairing initialization

+There is only one initializer in the standard library for input-repairing initilization, and it suffers from a discoverability issue.
+We can add a more discoverable version specifically for the UTF-8 encoding, similarly to one of the additions proposed here.

-#### Add normalizing initializers, improve repairing initializers
+#### Add normalization options

 It is often desirable to normalize strings, but the standard library does not expose public API for doing so.
-Hypothetical normalizing initializers should have convenience initializers similar to the validating convenience initializers.
-Input-repairing initializers should also have convenience initializers.
+We could add initializers that perform normalization, as well as mutating functions that perform normalization.

+#### Other

+- Add a (non-failable) initializer to create a `String` from `some Sequence<UnicodeScalar>`.
+- Add API devoted to input validation specifically.

 ## Acknowledgements